Note: Posts are bi-weekly. For information about me and my novels, visit my website elizataye.com . Disclaimer: This blog is solely fo...

 Inspiration for the Story: Shark Station

 I was inspired to write this story by so many different things that it’s hard to list them all, but I’ll share the main ones.
 One was my love for sharks.
 I wanted to write a novel where I got to feature some shark species that aren’t as iconic as the great white.
-In Shark Station, there are seven different species of sharks mentioned, five of which have their own unique scenes in the novel.
+In Shark Station, there are five unique scenes with sharks and two additional sharks mentioned in the novel.
 I wanted to show the grace and beauty of sharks, while at the same time showing how they can be dangerous but aren’t actively seeking out humans to devour.
 Although as mentioned in my author’s note, I did take some liberties with the story as to where sharks of the deep sea can be found, I didn’t want to include the megalodon as a shark Allie and her friends encounter.
 I still wanted the book to be as factual as possible when it came to marine life and I felt that resurrecting the megalodon would push the story into a fantasy realm that didn’t fit in with the series.
 Still, you’ll find two mentions of the megalodon as a reoccurring joke for comic relief.

 Yet another inspiration for the novel was partly from James Cameron’s dive to Challenger Deep, which yielded new scientific information about the deepest part of our accessible planet (I’m not including the core of the Earth, let’s be reasonable here).
 I also was inspired by several science fiction novels and films I’ve seen over the years.
 As much as I enjoy ocean-related science fiction, I do enjoy reading space science fiction as well.
 I began to toy with the idea of what it would be like for Allie and Dylan to be confined to a research station similar to a spaceship.
 What would it be like for them to have to live in close quarters with their friends and be on duty at all times?
 Would they be able to handle the pressure or crack under the stress?
 Writing Shark Station allowed me to delve into Allie and Dylan’s characters in a way I hadn’t been able to in the previous novels.